 “King Lehr” and the Gilded Age by Elizabeth Drexel Lehr

-To Marry an English Lord by Gail MacColl & Carol McD.
+To Marry an English Lord, or, How Anglomania Really Got Started by Gail MacColl & Carol McD.
 Wallace

 Thanks for all the great Gilded Age articles.
 Harry Lehr is a very intersting person.
 Anyone have the original copy of his wife’s book with pictures ?

 What a great period of history to discuss, and I know of the Brahmins,

 “So this is good old Boston.
 The home of the bean and the cod.

 Where the Lowells talk only to the Cabots.
 And the Cabots talk only to God.”